-- Each Seasonal Snapshot program lasts 90 minutes and serves a maximum of 60 students. - Multiple programs may be booked across variable times & dates - Program fees include admission for up to six adults per 30 students.
+- Each Seasonal Snapshot program lasts 2 hours and serves a maximum of 60 students. - Up to two programs may be booked on the same day at the same time, pending availability. - Program fees include admission for up to six adults per 30 students.
 (Additional adults will be charged normal admission rates.)
-Please try to bring at least one adult for every five students. - Currently there is no lunch space available on Garden grounds and picnicking is prohibited.
-Please schedule your visit and mealtimes accordingly. - Program availability is limited!
+Please try to bring at least one adult for every five students. - Groups booking this program may eat lunch in their assigned program space if they wish.
+(Please note that picnicking on the Garden's grounds is prohibited.) - Program availability is limited!
 Book early!